LuongPhuHoa/socfish/README.md

 # About social fisher

-    INFO: Social Fisher (SocFish) is a phishing tool, which allows people to get target's social network credentials using generated malicious link.
+    INFO: Social Fisher (SocFish) is a phishing tool, which is used to get social network credentials using generated malicious link.

 # How to install socfish